Khelldar/gql-server/readme.md

 My hope is that others may get use out of this example and maybe even provide feedback so that I can also improve.

-If you'd like to leave a
+If you'd like to comment on anything or ask questions, feel free to create an new issue.

 ## Table of Contents